mozzarellaV8/nyc-pigeons/README.md

 ### Basic Mapping in R with NYC Open Data

-_Mapping the pigeon complaints of New York City, 2010 - early 2016_
+_Mapping the pigeon complaints of New York City, 2010 - 2015_

 This is a little side project from my class [Foundations of Data Science](https://www.springboard.com/workshops/data-science).
 It's done in R, to explore the spatial libraries and work with shapefiles, as well as publicly available data from New York City.